DaniBr/relative-time-element/README.md

 ## Contributing

 Contributions are welcome!
-Feel free to submit issues or pull requests on the [GitHub repository](https://github.com/DaniBr/relative-time-element).
+Feel free to submit issues or pull requests on the [GitLab repository](https://gitlab.com/DaniBr/relative-time-element).

-We also maintain a mirror on [GitLab](https://gitlab.com/yourusername/relative-time-element) for those who prefer using it.
-Contributions via GitLab are equally appreciated.
+We also maintain a mirror on [GitHub](https://github.com/DaniBr/relative-time-element) for those who prefer using it.
+Contributions via GitHub are equally appreciated.

 ---